 For more tips on how to help your peer-to-peer fundraisers reach their goals and maximize their impact, read 8 Quick Actions That Improve Peer-to-Peer Fundraising Results next.

 No matter what type of email you’re writing, there’s no need to start from scratch.
-To learn more about topics like this and the latest marketing trends, join us in Boston at the 2019 Collaborative.
+To learn more about topics like this and the latest marketing trends, all the recordings from the live sessions at the Collaborative: Virtual Sessions, as well as over 20 bonus Extended Sessions, are available for free below.